 Pupae are the immobile resting stage of beetle development before larvae can moult to the adult stage.
 Pupae are found in pupal cells among the larval frass.
 They are often found in close proximity and give rise, upon emergence, to aggregations of adults under the bark.
 These stages may be prolonged over several weeks or months depending on temperature.

 The newly emerged adults are light brown in colour.
 As they mature the colour darkens to brown and black.
 Adult beetles move within and between trees mainly by crawling (at temperatures of 12 °C or greater), but they occasionally fly (at temperatures of 22.5 °C or greater).

 Statutory controls against the spread of D. micans were first put in place in Great Britain in 1982.
-Following the discovery of three new outbreaks outside the main infested area, the Forestry Commission reviewed the controls and carried out a consultation exercise with the forestry industry.
-We consulted on two options: extension of the designation of the infested area and a continuing policy of movement restrictions into Scotland and the north-east of England, or revocation of our EU protected zone status.
-The second of these options was agreed and from 15 May 2005 the movement within Great Britain of conifer wood and conifer bark was no longer subject to any treatment requirements.
+Following the discovery of three new outbreaks outside the main infested area, the Forestry Commission reviewed the controls and consulted the forestry industry on two options: extension of the designation of the infested area and a continuing policy of movement restrictions into Scotland and the north-east of England, or revocation of our EU protected-zone status.
+The second of these options was agreed, and from 15 May 2005 the movement within Great Britain of conifer wood and conifer bark was no longer subject to any treatment requirements.

-We rely instead on the specific predator Rhizophagus grandis for management of the pest, with the designation of part of the west of Scotland as a ‘pest-free area’ out of which wood and bark can be moved under the EU plant passport regime without treatment.
+Part of the west of Scotland is designated as a ‘pest-free area’ out of which wood and bark can be moved without treatment under the EU plant passport regime.